Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/prokka-annotation.md

 Prokka uses Prodigal, an ab initio gene predictor, to identify protein-coding genes.

-- Protein-coding genes are predicted using ab initio gene finders (e.g. Prodigal)
-- tRNA genes are identified using tRNAscan-SE
-- rRNA genes are detected using specialised rRNA prediction tools

-These tools are combined into a single automated workflow to produce a set of gene models for each genome.

 ### Functional annotation

 Predicted genes are assigned functional information based on sequence similarity to known proteins: